Brief: Cannot extract .7z file in Linux? Learn how to install and use 7zip in Ubuntu and other Linux distributions.

 The one problem you’ll notice if you try to use the apt-get install command, you’ll see that there are no installation candidate that starts with 7zip.
 It’s because the 7Zip package in Linux is named p7zip., start with letter ‘p’ instead of the expected number ‘7’.

-Let’s see how to install 7zip in Ubuntu and (possibly) other distributions.
+Let’s see how to install 7zip in Ubuntu and (possibly) other Linux distributions.

 Install 7Zip in Ubuntu Linux

 First thing you need is to install the p7zip package.
 You’ll find three 7zip packages in Ubuntu: p7zip, p7zip-full and p7zip-rar.

 The difference between p7zip and p7zip-full is that p7zip is a lighter version providing support only for .7z while the full version provides support for more 7z compression algorithms (for audio files etc).